sampsyo/cs6120/content/syllabus.md

 ## Policies

+### Non-PhD Enrollment

+CS 6120 is for PhD students at Cornell.
+If that doesn’t describe you, you can still apply to take the course.
+Write short answers to these two questions:

+1. What is CS 6120 about?
+2. Why do you want to take the course?

+Submit your responses as a one-page PDF to Adrian via [Zulip][].

 ### Academic Integrity

 Absolute integrity is expected of all Cornell students in every academic undertaking.
 The course staff will prosecute violations aggressively.